 ## contrast estimate SE df t.ratio p.value ## treatment0 - treatment1 1148 1327 8.78 0.865 0.4100 ## ## Results are averaged over the levels of: Block ## Degrees-of-freedom method: kenward-roger

 Calculating this for the categorical response also separates the calculation of the p-value and the contrast estimate.
 First to calculate the p-value, we create a new dataset by aggregating by our nesting variable.
-This is done because the predictors of our model should be kept at the same “level” as our response.
+This is done because the predictors of our model cannot be at a “lower” “level” than our response.
+For example, a model with a student-level (Level 1) response variable can have student level (Level 1) and classroom level (Level 2) predictors, but a model with a classroom-level (Level 2) response variable cannot have student-level (Level 2) predictors (unless they are aggregated to the classroom level).

 sim_data_robust_reg_aggregated <- sim_data_robust_reg_dummied %>% group_by(sites, treatment, Block) %>% summarise(across(matches("^favAnimals"), mean), .groups = "drop" )